apache/nifi-minifi-cpp/CONFIGURE.md

     if you do not want to enable client certificate base authorization nifi.security.need.ClientAuth=false

+It can also be configured to use the system certificate store.

+    # in minifi.properties
+    nifi.security.use.system.cert.store=true

+Windows specific certificate options with the following default values:

+    # in minifi.properties
+    nifi.security.windows.cert.store.location=LocalMachine
+    nifi.security.windows.server.cert.store=ROOT
+    nifi.security.windows.client.cert.store=MY

+    # The CN that the client certificate is required to match; default: use the first available client certificate in the store
+    # nifi.security.windows.client.cert.cn=

+    # Comma-separated list of enhanced key usage values that the client certificate is required to have
+    nifi.security.windows.client.cert.key.usage=Client Authentication

 You have the option of specifying an SSL Context Service definition for the RPGs instead of the properties above.
 This will link to a corresponding SSL Context service defined in the flow.